nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content/intro-to-javascript/intro.md

 # Welcome to JavaScript

 JavaScript is the most widely deployed language in the world by an order of magnitude.
+In this course, you're going to learn this most ubiquitous of all languages.
+You don't need any previous experience, we'll pick it up as we go, but you will need a computer of some kind.

 ## JavaScript is everywhere